The Hill Interview: GOP wins if seen as ‘party of optimism’

 He declined to weigh in on whether he agreed with Republican National Committee Chair Ronna McDaniel that all 2024 presidential primary candidates who participate in debates should pledge to support the eventual nominee — including Trump.

-He also offered words of approval for Florida Gov. Ron DeSantis, who has yet to enter the presidential race but is seen as the strongest GOP rival to Trump.
+He also offered words of approval for Florida Gov. Ron DeSantis (R), who has yet to enter the presidential race but is seen as the strongest GOP rival to Trump.

 “I know Ron DeSantis.
 I think he’s a class act.
 I think he’s a brilliant human being.
 I think he’s proven to be a great chief executive in Florida.
 I look forward to what the next few months are going to bring,” Emmer said.

-A wave of House Republicans have offered endorsements for Trump in the last week.
+A wave of House Republicans has offered endorsements for Trump in the last week.

 Emmer, who led the House GOP campaign arm in 2020 and 2022, said the formula for success in 2024 is “simple.”